edgecollective/edge-blog/posts/notes/co2.md

  > This fancy microphone amplifier module is a step above the rest, with built in automatic gain control.
 The AGC in the amplifier means that nearby 'loud' sounds will be quieted so they don't overwhelm & 'clip' the amplifier, and even quiet, far-away sounds will be amplified.
 This amplifier is great for when you want to record or detect audio in a setting where levels change and you don't want to have to tweak the amplifier gain all the time.

- **Thoughts.**  Using a simple, auto-amplified microphone in this context seems useful.
+ **Design.**  Using a simple, auto-amplified microphone in this context seems useful.
 The raw data can be presented online, and used in an attempt to discern baseline thresholds.
 No algorithm needs to be applied at first; or, the user community can supply the algorithm.

- This leads to a sensor in the following configuration:
+ This leads to an instrument in the following **Designer PCB** configuration:

  - ESP32 ($3)
  - USB chip ($2)
  - Lithium ion charging ($1)
  - OLED display (larger if possible) ($3)
- - microphone (with switch to turn power off) ($2)
+ - microphone (MAX9814 with switch to turn power off) ($2) -- MAX9814 datasheet is [here](https://www.mouser.com/datasheet/2/256/MAX9814-1516143.pdf); chip is listed [here](https://www.mouser.com/ProductDetail/Maxim-Integrated/MAX9814ETD%2BT?qs=1THa7WoU59HUZGorIAH%2Frw%3D%3D&gclid=CjwKCAiA-_L9BRBQEiwA-bm5fu4Xw3jLMp2pgE2Dl_CsuoqKs4_FdG-qEZDOrhAV2GQXbrhy5HwSVRoCcXMQAvD_BwE).
  - SCD30 ($50)
  - BMP388 or 390 ($5)
  - a button or two ($2)